raymondchiu10/lol-champion-viewer/README.md

 # LOL Champion Viewer

+This project shows off League of Legends champions as well as displays interesting information about each champion.
+The project can be viewed [Here](https://lol-champion-viewer.netlify.app/).

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This project is built on React working in Vite with HMR and some ESLint rules.

 Currently using plugin: